danhuyle508/Lab-02/README.md

 Number and name of feature: Pagination

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1.5 hours

-Start time:
+Start time: 9:00

-Finish time:
+Finish time: 10:40

-Actual time needed to complete:
+Actual time needed to complete: 1 hr 40 min
 _______________________________________________________

 Number and name of feature: Templating

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 10:45

-Finish time:
+Finish time: 12:30

-Actual time needed to complete:
+Actual time needed to complete: 1 hr 45 min
 _______________________________________________________

 Number and name of feature: Styling with Flexbox